grafana/loki/docs/sources/configuration/index_docgen.md

   [type: <string> | default = ""]

   # Configures backend rule storage for Azure.
-  # The CLI flags prefix for this block configuration is: ruler.storage.azure
+  # The CLI flags prefix for this block configuration is: ruler.storage
   [azure: <azure_storage_config>]

   # Configures backend rule storage for GCS.
-  # The CLI flags prefix for this block configuration is: ruler.storage.gcs
+  # The CLI flags prefix for this block configuration is: ruler.storage
   [gcs: <gcs_storage_config>]

   # Configures backend rule storage for S3.
-  # The CLI flags prefix for this block configuration is: ruler.storage.s3
+  # The CLI flags prefix for this block configuration is: ruler
   [s3: <s3_storage_config>]

   # Configures backend rule storage for Baidu Object Storage (BOS).
-  # The CLI flags prefix for this block configuration is: ruler.storage.baidubce
+  # The CLI flags prefix for this block configuration is: ruler.storage
   [bos: <bos_storage_config>]

   # Configures backend rule storage for Swift.
-  # The CLI flags prefix for this block configuration is: ruler.storage.swift
+  # The CLI flags prefix for this block configuration is: ruler.storage
   [swift: <swift_storage_config>]

   # Configures backend rule storage for a local file system directory.